 Best for: research, engineering, supportive campus culture

-Tohoku University is consistently ranked among Japan’s best.
+Tohoku University is consistently ranked among Japan’s best universities.
 Tohoku University, located in Sendai, is one of Japan’s former Imperial Universities.
 Founded in 1907, it was the first national university in Japan to officially admit female and international students, a tradition of openness that continues to this day.
 Many Chinese students are familiar with it—Lu Xun and the mathematician Su Buqing both studied here.
 The university celebrated its 100th anniversary in 2007.

 If you’re considering STEM fields or materials science, Tohoku University is truly exceptional.
 Known as the “Science Capital of Tohoku,” its Faculty of Science boasts 11 departments and 63 lectureships, making it one of the largest science faculties among Japanese national universities.
 The Faculty of Engineering also has a very large graduate student body, with over 6,700 master’s and doctoral students, consistently ranking among the top in Japan in fields such as materials science, earthquake-resistant engineering, and new energy.
 The university library holds approximately 2.75 million volumes, with about 90,000 new volumes added annually.
 Compared to Tokyo, the cost of living is generally more affordable, making it a popular choice for many international students in STEM fields seeking a combination of high research potential and relatively low living costs.